tesmonrd/data_structures/README.md

 #Deque:
 Implement a deque data structure using python.
 We are able to append to both the head and tail, and can only pop from the head or tail.
 Deques have limited access and are in sequential order.

+#Simple Graph
+A set of nodes connected by edges, where the edges have a direction associated with them.